middleman/middlemanapp.com/source/blogging.html.markdown

 ## Articles

 Like Middleman itself, the blog extension is focused on individual files.
 Each article is its own file, using any template language you like.
 The default filename structure for articles is  `:year-:month-:day-:title.html`.
-When you want to create a new article, place it in the correct path and include the basic [YAML frontmatter](/metadata/yaml-frontmatter) to get going.
+When you want to create a new article, place it in the correct path and include the basic [frontmatter](/frontmatter/) to get going.
 You can set the `blog.sources` option while activating `:blog` in your `config.rb` to change where and in what format Middleman should look for articles.

 Let's say I want to create a new post about Middleman.
 I would create a file at `source/2011-10-18-middleman.html.markdown`.
 The minimum contents of this file are a `title` entry in the frontmatter: